dineshnatarajan111/webApp_py/ReadMe.md

 Helm is used to manage Kubernetes deployments, with values and configurations stored in the Helm repositories below:
 - **Helm Chart Repository**: [https://github.com/dineshnatarajan111/webapp-helm-chart.git](https://github.com/dineshnatarajan111/webapp-helm-chart.git)
 - **Helm Values Repository** (current state documentation): [https://github.com/dineshnatarajan111/webapp-helm-values.git](https://github.com/dineshnatarajan111/webapp-helm-values.git)

 ---

+### Notifications and Test Result Updates

+- **Email Notifications**: Email notifications are configured in Jenkins to alert on build status, but currently do not work due to the local Jenkins server setup.
+External email notifications may require a public or cloud-hosted Jenkins instance or additional SMTP configuration.
+- **GitHub Test Result Updates**: Test results from the Jenkins pipeline are successfully updated to GitHub, allowing you to view the latest test outcomes directly on the GitHub repository.

+---

+## Challenges Faced During Setup

+During the CI setup, we initially attempted to implement the solution using Kubernetes as the cloud environment.
+The approach was designed to execute scripts within containers in a Kubernetes pod, created at runtime for each Jenkins job.
+This method was challenging and required extensive research, especially around:
+- **Docker Base Image Creation**: Understanding the setup and requirements for Docker images to ensure they were optimized for the CI tasks.
+- **Runtime Management in Kubernetes Pods**: Ensuring that each Jenkins job could dynamically create and manage Kubernetes pods efficiently.

+Due to the complexity and the additional time required to configure Kubernetes for this purpose, we decided to simplify our approach.
+We transitioned to using Jenkins' **declarative syntax**, which provides a more straightforward, code-based configuration for defining CI stages and steps directly in Jenkinsfiles.

+---